Manabo: Demographics

-In the 2020 census, Manabo had a population of 11,611.
-The population density was sigfig 11,611/110.95.
+In the 2024 census, Manabo had a population of 11,087 people.
+The population density was sigfig 11,087/110.95.

+Economy

+The economy of Manabo is primarily relied on agriculture.
+Manabo is recognized as a major rice granary of the province.
+Rice and corn serve as the primary agricultural staples.
+Manabo's major upland products are heirloom rice, wild honey, and locally processed fruit wines.
+The farming groups of Manabo receive backing for community-based micro-enterprises.

 Government

 Local government

 Manabo, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.